The Dirichlet problem for a family of totally degenerate differential operators

 \section{Abstract}

-In the framework of the Potential Theory we prove existence and uniqueness for the Perron-Wiener-Brelot solution to the Dirichlet problem related to a family of totally degenerate, in the sense of Bony, differential operators.
-We also state and prove a Wiener-type criterium and an exterior cone condition for boundary regularity.
-Our results apply to a wide family of strongly degenerate operators that includes the following example~$\l = t^2\Delta_x + \langle x, \nabla_y \rangle -\partial_t$, for~$(x,y,t) \in \R^N \times \R^{N} \times \R$.
+In the framework of Potential Theory we prove existence for the Perron-Weiner-Brelot-Bauer solution to the Dirichlet problem related to a family of totally degenerate, in the sense of Bony, differential operators.
+We also state and prove a Wiener-type criterium and an exterior cone condition for the regularity of a boundary point.
+Our results apply to a wide family of strongly degenerate operators that includes the following example~$\Lc = t^2\Delta_x + \langle x, \nabla_y \rangle -\partial_t$, for~$(x,y,t) \in \R^N \times \R^{N} \times \R$.